What Is a Premature Baby?

 Your baby's doctor will clear them to head home once your baby:

 - Gains weight steadily

-- Stays warm by herself
+- Stays warm without help

 Taking care of your preemie will likely take up much of your time and attention, but don't forget to take care of yourself, too.
 Get rest, eat healthy food, and accept help from friends and family.